 Finally, we have a site called Swindies.
 While the name may have you scratching your head, what Swindies offers is another useful Switch website that’s popped up.

 Swindies bills itself as a place that lists, tracks, and attempts to rate, every game released for the Nintendo Switch.
 (As of the date this was published, there are nearly 1600 individual titles in their database, 900 with ratings attached.)

 Swindies offers extremely handy filtering options for searching their massive database.
-You’re able to filter things like single player, local or online multiplayer, and average rating.
+You’re able to filter things like single-player, local or online multiplayer, and the average rating.

 You are also able to view games by release date and exclusivity for the NA and EU regions.
 I hope to see them add more regions in the future.
 That would open up the usefulness of the website to even more Switch owners.

 An Ever Growing List